 You are probably going to want to hang out with your friends and family over the holiday—whether you are traveling, social-distancing via Zoom, or already have lots of people surrounding you—the holidays are a time for togetherness.

-But for those who suffer from addiction, the holidays may bring up bad memories or triggers.
+But for those who suffer from addiction, the holidays may bring up bad memories or triggers which is difficult for ones recovery.
 For many, holidays involve popping bottles of champagne or going to a tacky sweater bar crawl with friends.
 There are holiday parties, New Year’s Eve parties, and company parties.
 The holidays might also mean isolating from family and friends while using or traveling home to be placed in familiar locations they once would buy, sell, or use.

 Aside from identifying coping skills, such as those listed in one of Continuum’s previous blogs—Coping Skills to Help You Stay Sober Over the Holidays—it will be helpful to create a solid plan of action and a few backup plans for holiday activities.